Sam Smith Thrills Charlotte Once Again

 Sam left the same way he entered, returning to his “In The Lonely Hour” position with the crowd roaring with thanks for the memorable night.

-Category:Arts and Entertainment, Events, Music, Music and Arts, Opinion, Photos
+Category:Arts and Entertainment, Events, Music